laravel/homestead/readme.md

 ### 2016-01-13 -- added Apache support via Homestead configuration

-Enable Apache2 by setting `src:Apache2` in `~/.homestead/Homestead.yaml`
+Enable Apache2 by setting `use_apache:1` in `~/.homestead/Homestead.yaml`

 This will stop NginX, install Apache and configure the virtualhosts
-Just have to configure your local `/etc/hosts` file
+You just have to configure your local `/etc/hosts` file as you would for NginX